Tinnitus And Technology: Apps And Devices For Relief

 Earwax Blockage

 A buildup of earwax can block the ear canal and cause tinnitus.
-This can be easily resolved by having a healthcare professional safely remove the excess earwax.
-It is important not to try to remove the wax yourself, as it can lead to further damage or worsening of tinnitus symptoms.
+This can be quickly resolved by having a healthcare professional safely remove the excess earwax.
+It is essential not to try to remove the wax yourself, as it can lead to further damage or worsening of tinnitus symptoms.

 Injuries or Conditions